lindajaneharrison/SW-CRTs/README.md

 # SW-CRTs
-Power Calculation for GEE Analyses of Cross-Sectional Stepped-Wedge Cluster Randomized Trials with Binary Outcomes
+Power Calculation for Analyses of Cross-Sectional Stepped-Wedge Cluster Randomized Trials with Binary Outcomes via Generalized Estimating Equations

 The provided R software comprises of: